jonlawrence017/NBA-Playoffs-Series-Predictor-2025/Results_Showcase (1).markdown

 # NBA Playoff Predictor: Results Showcase

 ## Overview
 The NBA Playoff Predictor uses machine learning to forecast NBA playoff series outcomes.
-A TensorFlow neural network, trained on advanced team statistics (e.g., NetRtg, PIE, eFG%) from 1996-2024 seasons, predicts win probabilities for 2025 playoff matchups.
-Monte Carlo simulations further refine these predictions by modeling thousands of series outcomes.
-With a test accuracy of 73–74%, the model offers reliable insights into playoff dynamics.
+A neural network, trained on advanced team statistics (e.g., NetRtg, PIE, eFG%) from 1996-2024 seasons, predicts win probabilities for playoff matchups.
+Monte Carlo simulations were performed for thousands of series for the 2025 playoffs and the result is an estimated percentage for each team advancing to specific round.
+The end result was a test accuracy of ~74% for individual series outcomes.
 This document showcases key results and visualizations, complementing the technical details in the [README](README.md).

 ## Key Results
 - **Model Performance**: The neural network (`NBA_Playoff_NN.h5`) achieved 73–74% accuracy on historical test data.